 How to prep: Inserts that are made from natural fibers such as hemp and bamboo contain natural oils.
 Because of this they should be washed at least 3x separately with a small amount of detergent and hot water as to not deposit oils on other cloth diapers possibly causing repelling.
 Most hemp inserts require 8 hot washes with drying to reach full absorbency.

 How to use: Hemp is a slow, stable absorber.
-Because of this they must be placed under (furthest away from baby’s skin) another insert such as cotton or microfiber.
-If you place directly against baby, a hemp insert will not absorb fast enough and you will get leaks.
+Because of this, place under (furthest away from baby’s skin) another insert such as cotton or microfiber.
+You are fine though to put it directly against baby’s skin.

 Bamboo is a highly absorbent antimicrobial natural fiber.
 Due to bamboo’s short growth cycle it is a very renewable resource making it a great environmentally friendly cloth diapering choice.
 Bamboo inserts remain soft wash after wash, unlike many other materials. *Update* Kawaii Baby and Applecheeks both have great 100% bamboo inserts/doublers.
 Rayon from bamboo, while still super absorbent, does not retain the antimicrobial properties.
 You will often see bamboo/rayon and polyester mixes for these inserts.
 My favorite bamboo inserts are from Ragababe, 2 layers of unbleached organic cotton sherpa with 2 layers of bamboo rayon on the inside!